 Please get in touch if you would like to discuss your research ideas further.

 - Musicianship and Performance Studies

 Chris is currently writing a monograph on international aspects of Manuel de Falla's life and work, and is preparing a new edition of Falla's published writings in collaboration with Elena Torres Clemente (Universidad Complutense de Madrid).
+He is also a contributor to the ongoing critical edition of the correspondence of Manuel de Falla.
 He is pleased to supervise research students in areas relating to his own specialist interests.

 Chris has spoken widely about his work, including broadcast interviews on BBC Radio Wales and at international conferences and festivals, ranging from Festival No. 6 in Portmeirion, North Wales, to the China-Shanghai International Arts Festival.